 Entry Criteria: Mostly at Merit level or above in majority of the Year 10 Maths assessments, which must include Merit in Algebra OR at the discretion of the HOD Topic Descriptor Assessments Number Apply numeric reasoning in solving problems.
 Algebra and Graphs Apply algebraic procedures in solving problems, and Investigate relationships between tables, equations and graphs.
-Assessments will be based on a Measurement Apply measurement in solving problems. combination of exams, assignments and common tests Geometry and Trigonometry Apply geometric reasoning in solving problems. and common tests Statistics and Probability Investigate data sets/understand chance and data.
+Assessments will be based on a Measurement Apply measurement in solving problems. combination of exams, assignments and common tests Geometry and Trigonometry Statistics and Probability Investigate data sets/understand chance and data.